 - Be at least 18 years old

-- Have never owned property or vacant land in Australia, including investment properties (unless you’ve experienced financial hardship that resulted in a loss of ownership of all property interests)
+- Have never owned property in Australia, including investment properties and vacant land (unless you’ve experienced financial hardship)

 - Not previously requested for your super to be released under the FHSS Scheme